DenisSilent/Eleanor/[CP] Eleanor/zzz_dummy files/! Changelogs/dev. versions changelog.md

 * Updated manifest (forgot to do that)
 * Slightly expanded the 8 hearts event X not complete/working at all
 * Fixed wrong prefix in 10 hearts event
-* First preparation for the (no one knows when) 1.6.16 update of the game - first 4 hearts 1.6.16 event variant X IDK how to test their (in)correctness
+* First preparation for the (no one knows when) 1.6.16 update of the game - first 4 hearts 1.6.16 event variant X IDK how to test its (in)correctness
   * That means important changes of the event formating to be up to date - in other words, uinstead of `quickQuestion` and `swichEvent` commands, the new (and much better, I'd say) `choose`, `goto` and `label` commands are used
+  * Also Discord help with this by:
+    * `@chu2.718281828459045235360287471`
+    * `@pathoschild`
 * Recompiled the C# part of the mod (IDK why, though - nothing was changed there)

 ---